chrzaszcz/erlang_doctor/README.md

       ts = 1617097424674397}]]
 ```

-Note that by specifying `data = 1` we are only matching return traces as call traces always have a list in `data`.
+Note, that by specifying `data = 1` we are only matching return traces, as call traces always have a list in `data`.
 Only one traceback is returned.
-It starts with a matching call that returned `1`.
-What follows is the call stack
-for this call.
+It starts with a call that returned `1`.
+What follows is the stack trace for this call.

-One can notice that the call for 0 also returned 1, but the call tree gets pruned - whenever two tracebacks overlap, only the shorter one is left.
+One can notice that the call for 0 also returned 1, but the call tree got pruned - whenever two tracebacks overlap, only the shorter one is left.
 You can change this by returning tracebacks for all matching traces even if they overlap, setting the `output` option to `all`.
-All options are included in the second argument, which is a map:
+All options are specified in the second argument, which is a map:

 ```erlang
 13> tr:tracebacks(fun(#tr{data = 1}) -> true end, #{output => all}).